Skip links

 Few parts of the MDR have sparked as much discussion as Rule 11.
 This is not surprising.

+Software fundamentally defies traditional methods of categorizing medical devices into established groups.
+Each software device is unique, impacting clinical decision-making in very specific ways.
+Indeed, the diverse nature of software devices was one of the main reasons behind the EU Commission’s decision to adopt the general safety and performance approach proposed by the IMDRF.
+This approach recognizes that nowadays it has become impossible to individually regulate each medical device group.
+Instead, common principles based on good scientific practices must be established that apply to all devices.
 Another issue is that, at the time of writing, Rule 11 effectively exists in two distinct forms.
 The first is the text of the rule itself and the interpretation provided by the MDCG.
 The second is how the rule is actually applied in the field.
 In principle, these two approaches should align.
 In practice, they do not.
 The reason is straightforward: implementing Rule 11 as intended represents a monumental shift for the medical technology field.
 Regulators are aware of this and have been cautious about pushing in the practice a change that could potentially stifle an expanding field.
 Achieving full application and a common understanding could take decades, similar to the pharmaceutical industry’s shift to evidence-based medicine 50 years ago.
 This discrepancy between theory and practice makes discussing Rule 11 challenging, as real-world applications often diverge significantly from theoretical intentions.
+For this reason, we have decided to divide this guidance into two parts.
+In Chapter 1, we explore the “theory” of Rule 11.
+We show that applying rule 11 means assessing the transfer of responsibility from healthcare professionals to standardized instructions— that is, the software.
+The perspective provided in this first section is essentially where we anticipates the application of the rule to evolve over the next years.
+In Chapter 2, we analyze the “reality” of the application of Rule 11 on the market, providing practical tips and warnings with an eye to the future.
+Given the rapid changes in the field following the release of the MDR, what is standard practice today may soon be outdated.

 The theory

 Rule 11 consists of three parts.
 The first part provides the general classification rules for software with diagnostic and therapeutic purposes.
 The second part provides specific rules for the classification of software for monitoring of physiological process and vital physiological parameters.
 The third and final part stipulates that any devices not covered by the first two sections are classified as Class I. We will analyze each part separately.
+The first part of Rule 11 states Software intended to provide information which is used to take decisions with diagnosis or therapeutic purposes is classified as class IIa, except if such decisions have an impact that may cause:

 • Death or an irreversible deterioration of a person’s state of health, in which case it is in class III,